Analysis | Trump defends himself from Barr’s criticism with a barrage of easily debunked nonsense

 Of course, Trump has tried to link the Durham allegations that arose last month with his current obsession, his 2020 election loss.
 It makes no sense even in the articulation above; he showed explosive evidence of how Trump was treated in 2016 that showed how he was treated in 2020 but unrelatedly?

 The important thing here is that mention of the Time magazine article.
-In a deeply unfortunate effort to increase the saliency of a story about a bipartisan effort to backstop the 2020 election effort, Time chose to describe an agreement by business, labor and nonprofit groups as a “conspiracy” that “in a way” proved Trump right about the existence of “an orchestrated effort to anoint the winner.”
+In a deeply unfortunate effort to increase the saliency of a story about a bipartisan effort to backstop the 2020 election effort, Time chose to describe an agreement by business, labor and nonprofits as a “conspiracy” that “in a way” proved Trump right about the existence of “an orchestrated effort to anoint the winner.”

 The winner they sought to anoint was the candidate who received more votes — and whose win was under threat from a coordinated effort by Trump and his administration.
 (Including Barr, as it would have seemed on Election Day.)
 It was like describing a neighborhood watch effort as a nefarious conspiracy.